HarshtheGeek/ExpressJS-and-MongoDB/README.md

 - Horizontal scalability with sharding
 - Rich query language for filtering, sorting, and aggregations

 **Mongoose** is an ODM (Object Data Modeling) library for MongoDB in Node.js.
 It provides a schema-based solution to model application data, making MongoDB easier to work with.
+Basically it acts as an intermediary.

 Key Features of Mongoose: